What’s the Difference between Manual, Semi-Auto, Auto & Fully-Auto Folder-Gluer Packers? [+VIDEO]

 Knowing this will allow you to choose the right machine and the configurations required to tackle that goal.
 Once you know you are going in that direction, and you have established the technology for a fast setup and stable production, you will become the top speed producer in that market.

-They were once producing a specific number of boxes in 2 days, but now they produce, and ship to their client, the same amount of boxes in 1 day.
+They were once producing a specific number of boxes in 2 days, but now they produce the same amount of boxes in 1 day.

 Now that you have a better idea of what folder-gluer packer could be right for you, the next steps would be to:

-2. Compare the 4 different types of folder-gluer packers and find out which is best for your production.
+Compare the automation level of the 4 different types of folder-gluer packers and find out which is best for your production.

-Get in touch with one of our experts today for a free, no-strings-attached productivity analysis.
-And maybe we will show you one of our packers LIVE in action 😉.
+Get in touch with our sales team for a free box production analysis.
+And maybe we will show you one of our packers LIVE in action.

 Today’s cardboard packaging market demands more and more personalization with shorter production runs and boxes with shapes as diverse as they are...